Saturday with Jocelyn. Deep in event sourcing infrastructure. Not the flashy stuff—the plumbing.

 <Sdk Name="Aspire.AppHost.Sdk" Version="9.5.2" />

-Also needed ASPIRE_ALLOW_UNSECURED_TRANSPORT=true for HTTP in dev.
+Also needed ASPIRE_ALLOW_UNSECURED_TRANSPORT=true because of course we’re running HTTP in dev.

-var streamId = "../../../etc/passwd"; // Oops
+var streamId = "../../../etc/passwd"; // Oh no

 • 88 tests passing

-Stuck On
+Stuck on: